ziahamza/webui-aria2/README.md

 DirectURL
 ---------
-If you are familiar with how webservers work, setup a location that points at the configured download directory, check permissions.
-Specify a full url: ```http://server:port/```
+This feature allows users to download files that they download from aria2 directly from the webui dashboard.
+If you are familiar with how webservers work, setup a http server that points at the configured aria2 download directory, check permissions.
+Then Specify a full url: ```http://server:port/``` in the webui directURL configuration.

 If the above is not obvious, keep reading what this is about in [directurl.md](directurl.md)